Tommy Edman Player Props: Cardinals vs. Royals

-On Monday, Tommy Edman (.235 batting average in his past 10 games, with four doubles, a triple, two walks and four RBI) and the St. Louis Cardinals face the Kansas City Royals, whose starting pitcher will be Josh Staumont.
-First pitch is at 2:15 PM ET.
+The St. Louis Cardinals, including Tommy Edman (.389 slugging percentage in past 10 games, including zero homers), take on starter Zack Greinke and the Kansas City Royals at Busch Stadium, Tuesday at 7:45 PM ET.

-In his last game he had a hitless showing (0-for-3) against the Guardians.
+In his previous game he had a hitless performance (0-for-3) against the Royals.

 Tommy Edman Game Info & Props vs. the Royals